openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

-#### There's a thunderstorm outside “ do you turn off your computer?
+#### There's a thunderstorm outside â€“ do you turn off your computer?

 Sometimes.
 But thunderstorms are not very frequent nor violent over here.